thephez/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

+# Platform gRPC Endpoints

 Please refer to the [gRPC Overview](reference-dapi-endpoints-grpc-overview) for details regarding running the examples shown below, encoding/decoding the request/response data, and clients available for several languages.

-# Data Proofs and Metadata
+## Data Proofs and Metadata

 Since Dash Platform 0.20.0, Platform gRPC endpoints can provide [proofs](https://github.com/dashpay/platform/blob/master/packages/dapi-grpc/protos/platform/v0/platform.proto#L17-L22) so the data returned for a request can be verified as being valid.
 Full support is not yet available in the JavaScript client, but can be used via the low level [dapi-grpc library](https://github.com/dashevo/platform/tree/master/packages/dapi-grpc).